Nixinova/LinguistJS/readme.md

       Whether to keep vendored files (dependencies, etc) (defaults to `false`).
     - `keepBinary` (boolean):
       Whether binary files should be included in the output (defaults to `false`).
+    - `relativePaths` (boolean):
+      Change the absolute file paths in the output to be relative to the current working directory (defaults to `false`).
     - `checkAttributes` (boolean):
       Force the checking of `.gitattributes` files (defaults to `true` unless `quick` is set).
     - `checkIgnored` (boolean):